exasol/python-toolbox/.github/ISSUE_TEMPLATE/bug.md

 In order to improve the time, how long a bugfix does take, please make sure you address as much as possible of the following checklist.

 - [ ] I have reproduced the issue with at least the latest released version of \<PROJECT-NAME\>.
-- [ ] I have added references to issues that sound similar.
+- [ ] I have added references to issues that sound similar in section _Related Issues_.

-**Tip: Adding screenshots, outputs and logs help to improve clarity.**
+**Tip: Adding screenshots, outputs and logs might help to improve clarity.**

 # Summary
 <!---